genjblu/genjblu/README.md

 - 👋 Hi, I’m @genjblu
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning python
-- ⚡ Fun fact: you can break chat gpt using ascii art ask;)
+- ⚡ Fun fact: atom size for us, is apple size for earth

 <!---
 genjblu/genjblu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.